|

 But the March Warden, my lord, said Caranthir.
 He

 Quite.
-Fingolfin leant back in his chair, pressing
+Fingolfin leaned back in his chair, pressing

 his hands together.
-You are a diplomat, I am a scholar.
+You are a diplomat, Caranthir; I am

-We are hardly equipped to deal with this situation, and Lord Legolas
+a scholar.
+We are hardly equipped to deal with this situation,

-Did Haldir tell you how he intended to enter the Divor Rocks?
+to Orodreth.
+Did Haldir tell you how he intended to enter

 Are you willing to return?